black-sat/black/README.md

 SAT
 ```

-If lunched without arguments, a formula is asked interactively:
+If launched without arguments, a formula is asked interactively:

 ```
 $ black